pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 fn is_terminated(&self) -> bool

-if the underlying future should no longer be polled.source§impl<S> FusedStream for Box<S>
+true if the underlying future should no longer be polled.source§impl<S> FusedStream for Box<S>

 impl<S> FusedStream for Box<S>